jackmaden/philosophybreak/_articles/simulation-with-bostrom.md

 <p>There are significant questions around whether or not technology could ever facilitate the necessary conditions for replicating human experience.
 Conscious, mental ‘stuff’ might simply be non-transferrable or irreconcilable to non-biological, physical ‘stuff’.</p>
 <p>But, then again, if we’re currently living in a simulation, this is a moot point.
 They’ve already figured out how to do it.</p>
 <h2>So, if we are in a simulation...?</h2>
-<p><span class="big-letter">I</span>f we accept the validity and soundness of The Simulation Argument - and while many don’t, some influential figures such as Elon Musk <a target="_blank" href="https://www.independent.co.uk/life-style/gadgets-and-tech/news/elon-musk-ai-artificial-intelligence-computer-simulation-gaming-virtual-reality-a7060941.html">very publicly do</a> - what are the consequences?</p>
+<p><span class="big-letter">I</span>f we accept the validity and soundness of The Simulation Argument - and while many don’t, some influential figures such as Elon Musk <a target="_blank" rel="noopener" href="https://www.independent.co.uk/life-style/gadgets-and-tech/news/elon-musk-ai-artificial-intelligence-computer-simulation-gaming-virtual-reality-a7060941.html">very publicly do</a> - what are the consequences?</p>
 <p>Well, if we <i>are</i> in a simulation, you could argue that nothing matters.
 We have no free will.
 We’re not even real.</p>
 <p>But, you could also argue: who cares?
 Nothing mattered anyway, <a href="/articles/free-will-illusion-sam-harris">we had no free will</a> anyway - and what <i>is</i> real, anyway?</p>
 <p>The possibility of being in a simulation shouldn’t really alter the way we live.
 We can reassure ourselves with <a href="/articles/hallucinating-with-descartes">Descartes’s <i>cogito ergo sum</i></a> - even if we live in a virtual world, at least we exist.
 It’s still our job to ascribe meaning to our lives.</p>